 - Prevents Injury: High string tension can increase the chances of injuries to your arm, elbow, and triceps muscle.

-- Sweet Spot: Sweet spot is a spot on the racquet bed where the shuttlecock hits; the shot is considered the most powerful one.
-Shuttlecock should be hit on the sweet spot, to be considered as a powerful shot.
-Rackets with lower string tension have a larger sweet spot on the string bed.
-And higher the string tension of the racquet, smaller the sweet spot.
+- Sweet Spot: Sweet spot is a spot on the racquet bed where the shuttlecock hits.
+This shot is considered the most powerful one.
+Rackets with lower string tension have a larger sweet spot on the string bed and the higher the string tension of the racquet, the smaller the sweet spot.

 Does String Tension Control the Power of the Badminton Shot?

-Your shot depends on the string tension, i.e., low or high.
+Your shot depends on whether the badminton racket string tension is low or high.
 Let’s read what happens in both scenarios.

-1. When You Play Badminton With Lower String Tension Racket
+1. Playing Badminton With Lower String Tension Rackets

 - Vibration decreases when playing with the lower tension racquets.

-2. When You Play Badminton with High String Tension Racket
+2. Playing Badminton with High String Tension Rackets

 - More vibrations are there when playing with high tension strings.